cityssm/date-diff/README.md

 The [original project]((https://github.com/melvinsembrano/date-diff)) made a few design decisions that could not be overcome with a simple pull request.

--   :star: The original project used CoffeeScript.
-It lacked TypeScript typing.  **This version has TypeScript types.**
+-   :star: The original project uses CoffeeScript.
+It lacks TypeScript typing.  **This version has TypeScript types.**

--   :star: The original project modified the `Date` prototype.  **This version does not.**
+-   :star: The original project modifies the `Date` prototype.  **This version does not.**

--   :star: The original project accepted its `fromDate` and `toDate` in what felt like the wrong order.
+-   :star: The original project accepts its `fromDate` and `toDate` in what felt like the wrong order.

 ### Some Other Differences

 -   This version returns an Object with all of the differences.
 -   This version includes a formatted string output for easy use in web applications.